Terms and Conditions

 v. all renewals and extensions of these rights.

-p.
-“Invoice” means an invoice issued by the Company to the Customer in accordance with clause 11(a) or clause 11(b).
+(p) “Invoice” means an invoice issued by the Company to the Customer in accordance with clause 10(a) or clause 10(b).

 i. principles of law or equity established by decisions of courts;

-ii. statutes, regulations or by-laws of the Commonwealth, a State, a Territory or a Government Agency; and
+ii. statutes, regulations or by-laws of the Commonwealth, a State or a Territory or a Government Agency; and

 iii. requirements and approvals (including conditions) of the Commonwealth, a State, a Territory or a Government Agency that have the force of law.

-y.
-“Terms and Conditions” means the PFA standard terms and conditions of supply set out in this section
+(x) “Terms and Conditions” means the standard terms and conditions of supply set out in this Agreement.

-z.
-“Trade Credit Application” means the application form signed by the Customer to be supplied for the Goods by the Company, that document and these Terms and Conditions being the Agreement.
+(y) “Trade Credit Application” means the application form signed by the Customer to be supplied for the Goods by the Company.

 i. full details of the Customer such as the Trade Credit Application reference number and the contact details and business name of the Customer;